Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Empirical study

-Figure \ref{fig:2X3Y_stdnorm_MAR_rank_undetectable1} shows power performance for a specific MAR setting for standard normal $2X3Y$ data: variable 3 controls missingness in variables 4 and 5 according to \textit{MAR rank} mechanism, and MCAR missingness is generated in variable 3 afterwards.
-This is a representative example of a setting where response indicators depend on the column which is incomplete - alternative undetectable for the old test.
-Novel test has once again performed better than Little's.
-Figure \ref{fig:2X3Y_clayton1_exp1_MAR_rank_undetectable1} shows that the old test is able to detect the alternative when the variables are correlated, namely the case of Clayton copula with parameter 1 and $\mathcal{E}(1)$ margins.
-The old test is able to capture the dependence through the completely observed ones.
-However, the old test has significantly lower power, whereas the novel test is comparable to Little's, although slightly more powerful.
-For $\chi^2_4$ margins the old test is once again significantly less powerful than others, but we can see that Little's test has almost the same power as the novel one, having barely larger power for extremely large missingness rates that are not expected to be very common in practice.
-Behavior seen in Figures \ref{fig:2X3Y_stdnorm_MAR_rank_undetectable1}, \ref{fig:2X3Y_clayton1_exp1_MAR_rank_undetectable1}, and \ref{fig:2X3Y_clayton1_chisq4_MAR_rank_undetectable1} persists across different dimensions, distributions, and alternatives undetectable for $A_n$-based test - if the novel test has larger power than Little's, it is substantially better, and in other case it is comparable, or slightly worse for large missingness rates.
-More of this behavior can be seen from the tables in the Supplementary material.
+Figure \ref{fig:2X3Y_clayton1_exp1_MAR_rank_undetectable1} demonstrates that the old test can detect the alternative when the variables are correlated, specifically for the Clayton copula with parameter 1 and $\mathcal{E}(1)$ margins; the old test captures the dependence through the completely observed variables.
+However, the old test exhibits significantly lower power, whereas the novel test is slightly more powerful than Little's test.
+For $\chi^2_4$ margins (Figure \ref{fig:2X3Y_clayton1_chisq4_MAR_rank_undetectable1}), the results are similar.
+The behavior observed in Figures \ref{fig:2X3Y_stdnorm_MAR_rank_undetectable1}, \ref{fig:2X3Y_clayton1_exp1_MAR_rank_undetectable1}, and \ref{fig:2X3Y_clayton1_chisq4_MAR_rank_undetectable1} persists across different dimensions, distributions, and alternatives that are undetectable by the $A_n$-based test.
+Further examples of this behavior are provided in the Supplementary material.

-\begin{remark} It is important to note that, for scenarios where data are not normally distributed, Little's test have shown the tendency to reject the null hypothesis too often, so its powers for the non-normal data should be taken with the grain of salt and considered slightly lower, and the results for normal data should be taken as the best estimate for the difference of performance in terms of power. \end{remark}
+\begin{remark} It is important to note that in scenarios where the data deviate from normality, Little’s test tends to reject the null hypothesis more frequently than it should, indicating inflated type I error rates.
+Consequently, the apparent power of Little’s test under non-normal settings should be interpreted with caution, as part of the observed rejections may come from this liberal behavior rather than genuine departures from the null.
+In other words, the reported powers for non-normal data likely overestimate the true power of the test.
+Therefore, when comparing the performance of the proposed methods, the results obtained under normality should be regarded as the most reliable benchmark, providing the best estimate of the actual differences in power between procedures. \end{remark}